 In the ordinary course of business, we are, from time to time, subject to audits performed by state taxing authorities.
 These actions and proceedings are generally based on the position that the arrangements entered into by us are subject to sales and use tax rather than exempt from tax under applicable law.
-The states of New York and California have assessed us an aggregate of \$4.9 million including penalties and interest.
+The states of New York and California have assessed us an aggregate of \$5.2 million including penalties and interest.
 The audits cover the period from March 2014 through November 2022.
 We received notification that an administrative state judge in New York issued an opinion finding in favor of us that the sale of XTRAC treatment codes was not taxable as sales tax with respect to that state's first assessment.
-This ruling covers \$1.5 million of the total \$4.9 million of assessments.
+This ruling covers \$1.8 million of the total \$5.2 million of assessments.
 The relevant taxing authority filed an appeal of the administrative law judge's finding and, following the submission of legal briefs by both sides and oral argument held in January 2022, on May 6, 2022, we received a written decision from the State of New York Appeals Tribunal ("Tribunal") overturning the favorable sales tax determination of the administrative law judge.
 We appealed the Tribunal's decision to the New York State Appellate Division ("Appellate Division"), and posted the required appellate bond in the form of cash collateral.
 Oral argument was held by the Appellate Division on January 18, 2024.

 On March 8, 2024, we received a decision from the Appellate Division ruling against us in the matter of our sales tax appeal, affirming the Tribunal's ruling that our sale of XTRAC treatment codes is subject to sales tax.
 The Appellate Division concluded that, through the usage arrangements, our customers had possession of the laser devices and had a license and ability to use the laser devices.
 The Appellate Division also agreed with the Tribunal that the primary function analysis was not applicable in this matter.
-On April 11, 2024, we filed a motion for leave to appeal the Appellate Division's decision to the New York State Court of Appeals, which motion is pending.
-We are in the administrative process of appeal with respect to the remaining \$1.2 million of assessments in the State of New York.
+On April 11, 2024, we filed a motion for leave to appeal the Appellate Division's decision to the New York State Court of Appeals ("Court of Appeals").
+On October 22, 2024, in an unsigned one-line decision, the Court of Appeals denied our motion to appeal the Appellate Division ruling.
+Therefore, the adverse decision stands and New York will execute on the appellate bond we posted for \$1.3 million.
+As of September 30, 2024, we have accrued \$1.8 million including penalties and interest as a result of the Appellate Division ruling.
+We are in the administrative process of appeal with respect to the remaining \$1.3 million of assessments in the State of New York.
+We believe that the Appellate Division ruling provides an avenue for challenging the pending audit periods and subsequent periods, provided we can show that the value of the equipment provided to customers is incidental to the overall value of the non-taxable services that are provided.